gwalen/go-enterprise-app-dev/readme.md

 ## What do we need when writing and enterpise web application

-Here is the list of fetures/tools one need jump straight in to writing business logic.
+Here is the list of fetures/tools one need to jump straight in to writing business logic.
 Assumption is we are building a system with microservice architecture, web UI, database (rdbms), message broker, with CI/CD pipe line all that deployed in the cloud.
 So nothing too fancy.

 #### _Must have libs or frameworks and language features for :_